-One of the key elements of the Children's Care, Play, Learning and Development: Practice qualifications is the Supporting/Promoting core practice unit that forms a mandatory unit within the relevant qualification.
+One of the key elements of the Health and Social Care: Practice qualifications is the Supporting/Promoting core practice unit that forms a mandatory unit within the relevant qualification.
 The application of these principles, values and behaviours in practice should be seen, not in isolation, but as underpinning all taught content within the delivered qualification.
 The content should be designed and delivered to embed and underpin further content - with the core elements revisited, reinforced and re-embedded on a continual basis.
 Activities and tasks should challenge candidates to apply their underpinning knowledge drawn from across the breadth of the qualification to develop appropriate and accurate technical skills.